I often wonder about the word, “Need,” as it applies to working on horse teeth.

 PERFORMANCE – Again, it makes some sense that horses with sharp teeth would resent having those sharp teeth pressed into the sides of their cheeks by a bridle.
 But, in the one study that looked at dressage horses with or without their teeth having been floated, no difference could be detected (CLICK HERE to see the study).
 And you’d think that if the sharp teeth were cutting into the sides of the horses’ mouths, you’d see a mouthful of blood after riding in a horse that needed its teeth floated: but that’s not common at all.

 PREVENTING FUTURE PROBLEMS – This is a real selling point.
 It’s the old, “An ounce of prevention is worth a pound of cure,” adage.
 And, while the adage is certainly true, it’s hard to say if it’s apt when it comes to floating teeth or not.
 I mean, I’ve seen plenty of older horses that have had their teeth regularly floated that also ended up with problems in the mouth.
 And I’ve seen plenty of horses that ended up with problems in the mouth after having had their teeth aggressively ground down.
-But on a more basic level, it’s hard to understand how grinding a tooth away can improve its longevity.
+But on a more basic level, it’s hard to understand how grinding a tooth away can improve its longevity, as some assert.
+But it doesn’t seem unreasonable to assert that horses may need something done, sometime.

 FINAL ASIDE (I PROMISE): Horses do develop oral pathology.
 They do get diseased and broken teeth.
 Those need to be treated, when they occur.
 We’re talking about routine floating here, not real oral pathology that requires veterinary attention.

 LAST QUESTION (FINALLY) – SO, DOES MY HORSE NEED TO GET HIS TEETH FLOATED: Here’s the kicker: there aren’t any standards when it comes to determining the “need” for a horse to have its teeth floated.
 Everyone is kind of doing what they want.
-So, depending on who you employ to work on your horse’s teeth, he may need his teeth floated more or less often.
-The job that one person thinks is fine may be completely inadequate to someone else, and especially if that someone else wants your business.
+So, depending on who you employ to work on your horse’s teeth, he may need his teeth floated more or less often (for what it’s worth, I generally vote for less).
+The job that one person thinks is fine may be completely inadequate to someone else, and especially if that someone else wants your business or needs something to do to fill out the afternoon.
 I mean, it’s not like you’re likely to stick your fingers inside your horse’s mouth (it’s a good way to get bitten if you’re not used to doing it); you’re likely to trust the person that you’ve asked to do the job, especially if he or she is an “certified” (CLICK HERE to see what I think about “certified” experts).
 If he or she tells you that your horse’s teeth need to be floated, you’ll probably be inclined to go along. *****

-But before you let someone start putting your horse’s mouth into a state that he or thinks is “needed,” maybe you should ask for the person to show you what the problem really is.
-Maybe you should ask them why what they are seeing is important.
-Ask about their qualifications.
-Ask for some data to back up their assertions.
+Now I don’t want to get into a debate about who should be working on your horse’s teeth.
+But before you let anyone start putting your horse’s mouth into a state that he or thinks is “needed,” maybe you should ask for the person to show you what the problem really is.
+Maybe you should ask why what is being seen is important.
+If your horse looks great, and is doing great, maybe you should ask what the big deal is.
+Ask about qualifications (a veterinary degree is something worth having), and ask about things like liability insurance, in case your horse is injured during the process (injury doesn’t happen often, but it happens).
+Ask for some data to back up what you’re being told.
 Getting your horse’s mouth examined periodically, to look for signs of oral disease is a good idea.
 Floating your horse’s teeth once in a while probably isn’t a bad idea either.
 But need?
 Well, that’s a subject for some discussion.

 * “Common knowledge” is one of the more dangerous phrases out there, particularly when it comes to medical practices.
 The assertion that something is “common knowledge” is sometimes associated with the fallacy called argumentum ad populum (Latin: “appeal to the people”).
 Even if everyone believes something is true, it isn’t necessarily true.
 Misinformation can be easily perpetuated by people spreading the same “common” message.